About Challenger Sports

 Apparel sales continue to grow and Challenger Teamwear begins to distribute Adidas.

-Challenger establishes its Study and Play Abroad program.
+Challenger Sports establishes our Study and Play Abroad program.

 2019

-Challenger corroborates with a technology company out of Denver, Co called TopYa, with the aim of creating a broad range of digital solutions to support the various Challenger programs
+Challenger Sports & Teamwear corroborates with a technology company out of Denver, Co called TopYa, with the aim of creating a broad range of digital solutions to support the various Challenger programs.
+We are on the cusp of a new era.

 TT2019-KC-IMG_2648